About the Alumni Council

 - Melbourne Law School and Melbourne Graduate School of Education

 The Alumni Council is committed to fostering an inclusive environment where diversity is celebrated.
 You can help us build an Alumni Council which is representative of our vibrant and diverse alumni community by either running for election or by voting for your preferred candidates.
 Who do you want to represent you?
-Alumni Council elections take place every two years with the next election scheduled for late 2022.
+Alumni Council elections take place every two years.

 The role of the Council